TaniaAHossain/Loan-Approval-Trends-Insights-from-Financial-Data-Analysis/README.md

   * Applicants with a good credit history (1) have higher loan approvals.
   * The Urban and Semi-Urban areas see a greater number of approvals compared to Rural areas.

-# Loan Amounts by Property Area over Credit History (Animated Bar Chart)
+# Loan Amounts by Property Area over Credit History
 ![Image](https://github.com/user-attachments/assets/39004868-d5e4-40fd-a1c9-0924ff00a887)
 **Description:**
 - Displays loan amounts for different property areas, separated by credit history.